flatironinstitute/disBatch/Readme.md

     #DISBATCH REPEAT 1000

 This is not a model of clarify, but does illustrate that the repeat constuct can be relatively powerful.
 Many users may find it more convenient to use the tool of their choice to generate a text file with 1000 invocations explictly written out.

+### PERENGINE

+    #DISBATCH PERENGINE START { command ; sequence ; } &> engine_start_${DISBATCH_ENGINE_RANK}.log
+    #DISBATCH PERENGINE STOP { command ; sequence ; } &> engine_stop_${DISBATCH_ENGINE_RANK}.log

+Use these to specify commands that should run at the time an engine joins a disBatch run or at the time the engine leaves the disBatch run, respectively.
+You could, for example, use these to bulk copy some heavily referenced read-only data to the engine's local storage area before any tasks are run, and then delete that data when the engine shuts down.
+You can use the environment variable DISBATCH_ENGINE_RANK to distinguish one engine from another; for example, it is used here to keep log files separate.

+These directives must come before any other tasks.

 ## License